 Long Pepper Berry also is known as Pippali is a peppercorn which is of approximately one to two inches in length.
 It is mainly used in Ayurvedic and Chinese herbalism.
 Long Pepper Berry is also renowned as a beneficial herb that is used in detox tea to supports the digestive and respiratory systems.

-- Treats stomach ache, heartburns, indigestion, intestinal gas, diarrhea, and cholera.
+- Treats stomach ache, heartburns, indigestion, intestinal gas, diarrhoea, and cholera

 The Baikal skullcap is a plant whose root is used to make medicine.
-It is believed that the active chemicals in the Skullcap root reduce inflammation, stops tumor growth and also prevent tumor cell reproduction.
+It is believed that the active chemicals in the Skullcap root reduce inflammation, stops tumour growth and also prevent tumour cell reproduction.